Guides / Agencies

 Notice the gap between Base and Standard.
 Base gets you updates and backups — the bare minimum.
 Standard adds uptime monitoring, SSL monitoring, and a monthly report.
 That's the jump from reactive to proactive.
 That's the jump clients feel.

-Premium adds visual diff monitoring (catch broken layouts before the client does), a branded status page, weekly AI-generated reports, and an emergency response SLA.
-It's for the client who wants to sleep at night knowing their site is watched.
+Premium adds visual diff monitoring (catch broken layouts before the client does), a branded status page, weekly AI-generated reports, a client self-service login where they can view their own monitoring data, and an emergency response SLA.
+It's for the client who wants to sleep at night knowing their site is watched — and wants proof on demand.

 For a complete checklist of what to monitor on WordPress sites specifically, see our WordPress monitoring guide.
 It covers uptime, performance, WooCommerce, and security monitoring in detail.
 Use the free SSL checker for quick client audits before pitching the plan.